heloineto/blip-iframe/apps/blip-extension/README.md

 ### What exactly is a Blip extension?

 In technical terms, A blip extension is simply a web application viewed as an iframe inside the Blip platform.
-It can do everything a web app can, and also communicate with the main platform though the [iframe-message-proxy](https://github.com/takenet/iframe-message-proxy) API.
+It can do everything a web app can, and also communicate with the Blip platform though the [iframe-message-proxy](https://github.com/takenet/iframe-message-proxy) API.

 ### Step 1: Setup